-The software and PDF manuals on the included DIGITAL CAMERA Solution Disk (CD-ROM) (\( \subseteq 2 \)) are introduced below, with instructions for installation, and saving images to a computer.
+The software and the manuals on the included CD-ROMs ($\square 2$) are introduced below, with instructions for installation, saving images to a computer, and using the manuals.

 After installing the software on the CD-ROM, you can do the following things on your computer.